danielloosec/blog/_posts/2018-04-06-PrivacyList.markdown

 [SafeShepard][SafeShepard] - Delete questionable data of your data that is already out there.

+[Public WiFi][ftc] - Public WiFi is mostly safe, provided you follow FTC guidelines.
+May not be worth the risk to people who need high level security.

 <b>I am someone with information that is valuable to my adversaries.</b>

 [Privacytools.io][Privacytools.io] - This is an extensive guide to all the important tools available to meet your privacy needs.